 Local sim cards can be purchased by tourists in many airports and operator shops with prepaid data.

-Internet speed is ok to navigate around the cities.
-Though slow for video or video calls.
+Internet speed is ok to navigate around the cities but often slow for video or video calls.

 Internet in Uzbekistan is slow compared to Kyrgyzstan or Kazakhstan but better than in Tajikistan.

-The adequate data network is limited to the largest cities and the speed leaves some room for improvement now and then but is mostly used even for high-speed usage in Tashkent.
+The adequate data network is limited to the largest cities and the speed leaves some room for improvement now and then.
+Tashkent has adequate connections.
 Most hotels in Uzbekistan do offer free Wi-Fi.
 TikTok and some news channels are banned in Uzbekistan.

 During the 7th and 8th centuries, Arabs conquered Uzbekistan and converted its population to Islam.
 Therefore the main religion in Uzbekistan is Islam, 88 % (mostly Sunni), Eastern Orthodox 9%, and other 3%.
 Majority of Karakalpakstan population are muslim as well.